infinitydaemon/OpSec-Kernel/Documentation/virt/kvm/arm/hyp-abi.rst

 * ::

-    x0 = HVC_FINALISE_EL2 (arm64 only)
+    x0 = HVC_VHE_RESTART (arm64 only)

-  Finish configuring EL2 depending on the command-line options, including an attempt to upgrade the kernel's exception level from EL1 to EL2 by enabling the VHE mode.
+  Attempt to upgrade the kernel's exception level from EL1 to EL2 by enabling the VHE mode.
 This is conditioned by the CPU supporting VHE, the EL2 MMU being off, and VHE not being disabled by any other means (command line option, for example).

 Any other value of r0/x0 triggers a hypervisor-specific handling, which is not documented here.